- Courses conducted around the World -

 These factors/competencies separate average performers from poor performers and outstanding performers from average performers.

-In times of uncertain economy employers are compelled more than ever to make sure that they are getting all that they can from their workforce.
+In today's changed economic environment employers are compelled more than ever to make sure that they are getting all that they can from their workforce.
 Adding to the urgency of the problem is the fact that the optimization of a workforce is a far from simple procedure.
 This is a unique opportunity for HR professionals to help the enterprise thrive by maximizing core strengths--and minimizing weaknesses.

 Just simply squeezing the most performance out of everybody, is an out-dated human resource liquidation strategy: